schnapsen-game/ssp_demo/readme.md

 For examining dependencies, check the following files.
 * For application architecture and general Docker container dependencies see: `docker-compose.yml`.
 * For development container dependencies and debug port binding see: `docker-compose.development.yml`.
-* For a given service Docker container dependencies see: `Dockerfile` in the service source directory.
+* For a Javascript based Docker container dependencies see: `Dockerfile-common` in the javascript subdir.
 * For a given node.js application level dependencies see: `package.json` in the service source directory.

-### Preparing the node.js microservices for development without docker container execution
-* Not recommended to develop without containerization.

 ### Development with docker
 * `docker-compose.development.yml` contains the modificion related to docker-compose.yml for development.